rrkhatri/laravel-keywordable/readme.md

 ```php
 $query->havingExactKeywords("laravel", "coder"); // orHavingExactKeywords -> to apply filter as OR.
 ```
-- To remove keywords from model.
+- Remove keywords from model.
 ```php
 $model->removeKeywords(); // will remove all keywords.
 $model->removeKeywords("laravel"); // will remove specified keyword(s).